five82/batchtranscode/README.md

 ### Notes

 The script will crop black bars by default.
 To disable cropping, see the ```cropblackbars``` optional parameter below.

+Mapping the intermediate directory is only required if you are transcoding non MKV input files.
+Batchtranscode will copy and remux the file into an MKV container before transcoding.
+You will need enough free disk space in your intermediate directory for your largest non MKV input file.

 ### Optional parameters